Notification for current and former employees

 Information was also provided via the following public service announcement (December 14, 2021): Eastern Health Provides Update Regarding Breach of Privacy and Information

-Along with the recommended Equifax service, we would also encourage you to remain vigilant regarding your financial information.
+We continue to encourage you to remain vigilant regarding your financial information.
 If you notice any unusual activity in any of your accounts or your account statements, please contact your service providers as soon as possible.
 Service Canada’s website also offers advice on how to protect yourself against identity theft, which can be found here: https://www.canada.ca/en/revenueagency/services/forms-publications/publications/rc284/protect-yourself-againstidentity-theft.html.

 Mental Health supports for former and current employees are available and include the Bridge the Gapp website, which can be accessed through the following link www.bridgethegapp.ca.
 Other services include the CHANNAL Warm Line [1-855-753- 2560] and the Provincial Mental Health Crisis Line [811].
 In-person services may also be accessed through Doorways Mental Health Clinics.
 Current employees can learn more about the supports available to them by contacting the Employee and Family Assistance Program (EFAP) with Eastern Health.